 What Are the Benefits of Laughter Yoga for Caregivers and Seniors?

 Laughter yoga can promote health and wellness for caregivers and seniors alike.
-At the Ballard Northwest Senior Center, laughter yoga is offered as part of the fitness program.
-And caregivers who spend some time in a laughter yoga session can benefit equally from those laughs.
+At the Ballard Northwest Senior Center, it is offered as part of the fitness program and caregivers who spend some time in the yoga session can benefit equally from those laughs.

-In his 20 years with the laughter yoga movement, Gendry has found what people like most about laughter yoga:
+In his 20 years with the movement, Gendry has found what people like most about laughter yoga:

 - Body: It makes you feel relaxed and energized; stress and pain melt away.

 - Mind: Your mind becomes sharper and clearer.

 - Social: You feel more connected to the people around you.

 - Spiritual: It boosts self-esteem, making you feel more trusting and at peace.